wialtur/client-server-tcp-game/README.md

 1. One player selects **Host (Server)**
    - can choose level and enable tournament mode

-2. The second player selects **Client**
+2. The second player selects **Join**
    - connects to the session

 3. After connection:
    - both players select their **color**
    - both click **Ready**

-4. When both players are ready:
-   - the game starts automatically
+4. When both players are ready the game starts

 ## Core Functionality
 - Client connection and reconnection